tkachenkomaksym/Learning-How-To-Learn_web_project_1-2/README.md

-# Learning how to learn
+# Yandex Practicum
 First project

 #
 Learning how to learn -- improve yourself better

-# LIAN AGENCY
+# Learning how to learn
 #### This is a landing page for Learning how to learn
 ## Description
 This is a learning project.
 A web page contains animation, iframes, build on flexbox with the latest web development technology.